A Boundary Letter From the Parent to the Addicted Child

 Boundaries are one of the most important concepts and implemented tools for anyone involved with an alcoholic/addict.
-Whether their loved one is in recovery or not, it is important for the family member to take care of themselves, not be a punching bag for what can be the bullying behavior of the alcoholic/addict in their life.
+Whether their loved one is in recovery or not, it is important for the family member to take care of themselves, and not be a punching bag for what can be the bullying behavior of the alcoholic/addict in their life.

-My clients often need reminding that the world does not revolve around what the alcoholic/addict is doing; whether they are staying clean and sober, living up to their promises or are successful or unsuccessful living life on life’s terms.
-It is a FULL LANDSCAPE recovery and the family should work on theirs as well.
+My clients often need reminding that the world does not revolve around what the alcoholic/addict is doing; whether they are staying clean and sober, living up to their promises, or are successful or unsuccessful living life on life’s terms.
+It is a full landscape recovery and the family should work on theirs as well.

-So what happens when a parent has just had enough of the roller coaster ride of emotions, torments, threats and disrespect that their child might dump on to them when they feel like it?
-I have written a few articles with examples of what one adult may relay to the other, or what an adult might stipulate to their elder parents, but I have not touched upon the parent/child boundary letter.
+So what happens when a parent has just had enough of the roller coaster ride of emotions, torments, threats, and disrespect that their child might dump on to them when they feel like it?
+I have written a few posts with examples of what one adult may relay to the other, or what an adult might stipulate to their elder parents, but I have not touched upon the parent/child boundary letter.

 With her permission, here is what we composed: